-A complete 2017 HPA Tech Retreat program, with schedule and speakers’ bios, is available here.
+TR-X, as well as the 2017 HPA Tech Retreat main program, brings together top industry experts for uniquely unbiased and authentic discussion, deliberation, and debate for key technologies and workflows.
+The TR-X program, along with the complete HPA Tech Retreat program, is available here.
 Additional sessions and speakers will be announced.
 (Please note the final schedule is subject to change.)

 Monday 20 February TR-X